 - Free: This is the Mightycause you know and love.
 You get access to your nonprofit’s page, back-office management tools, basic donor tracking to help you build up your list, and the ability to create fundraisers and teams for your rescue.
 There’s no upfront cost to use Mightycause, and several options for paying platform fees based on what works best for your rescue.
 And, as a bonus, we manage issuing tax receipts to your donors.

 - Premium Pro: This is the most affordable and powerful fundraising software on the market.
-With a Premium Pro subscription, you get access to all of the tools available to Premium Plus subscribers, plus advanced CRM tools, email messaging, a custom subdomain, advanced white label controls, enhanced branding, and more.
+With a Advanced Pro subscription, you get access to all of the tools available to Advanced Plus subscribers, plus advanced CRM tools, email messaging, a custom subdomain, advanced white label controls, enhanced branding, and more.

 So, Mightycause is designed to help you grow and accompany your animal rescue as you get bigger, do more, and reach more people.
 Contact us to find a plan that fits your goals, needs and budget!